scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Base TRCs act as an ISD root of trust (see [](#trust-relations)).

-If an endpoint retrieves the initial TRC in-band (e.g., from a local control service or a resolution server) without prior validation, it effectively operates under a "Trust on First Use" (TOFU) assumption.
+If an endpoint retrieves the initial TRC in-band (e.g. from a local control service or a resolution server) without prior validation, it effectively operates under a "Trust on First Use" (TOFU) assumption.
 Care should therefore be taken in trusting the TRC source.

-Should an AS be provisioned with a malicious TRC, it would not be able to communicate to other ASes in the affected ISD, limiting impact of a malicious TRC.
+Should an AS be provisioned with a malicious TRC, it would not be able to communicate to other ASes in the affected ISD, thereby limiting impact of a malicious TRC.

 # IANA Considerations